 In order to fully characterize potential petroleum related impacts to the C&O Canal Prism/Footprint, additional soil samples will be collected from the canal prism.
-Soil/sediment samples will be collected along the approximate center of the canal at approximately 20 foot centers from each of the previously identified Areas of Concern (AOC) (Area 1, Area 2, and Area 3) displayed on Figure 2.
-Each soil boring will be installed to approximately 10 ft bgs or to the groundwater table if it is shallower than 10 ft bgs, using a direct-push drill rig.
+Ten soil/sediment samples will be collected from each of the previously identified Areas of Concern (AOC) (Area 1, Area 2, and Area 3) displayed on Figure 2.
+Samples will be located in two rows along the length of each AOC, with five sample locations per row.
+Sample locations will be evenly spaced within each AOC.
+Approximate soil sample locations in each AOC are shown in Figures 3, 4, and 5.
+Each soil boring will be installed to approximately 10 ft bgs or to the groundwater table if it is shallower than 10 ft bgs, using a small direct-push drill rig.
+Final determination of drilling equipment will be based on input and approval from the NPS regarding any equipment restrictions due to size and weight limits, and will be specified in a Special Use Permit (SUP) obtained from the NPS prior to mobilization.
 A core sampler with a clear acetate liner will be hydraulically driven by the direct-push rig into the ground at each sample location in order to collect soil in 4-foot intervals until the target depth is reached.
 Each boring will be logged continuously to its terminal depth and soil lithology descriptions will be recorded on standard ARCADIS boring logs.
 A flame ionization detector (FID) will be used to continuously screen the soil cores.
 The thickness of the clay liner will also be recorded at each of the boring locations.